 Cellists audition for Cornell Orchestras, Chamber Music groups and/or placement with a private instructor each August just prior to the start of classes.
-I accept students based on a combination of the level of their musicianship and their ability to balance Cornell’s rigorous academic requirements with a commitment to their musical activities.
+Students are admitted to my studio based on scheduling considerations was well as an overview of their musicianship and their ability to balance Cornell’s rigorous academic requirements with a commitment to their musical activities.
 In the event that I am unable to admit a cellist to my class, I can usually arrange for them to take lessons with a visiting cello lecturer.

-Please contact Prof. Chris Kim firstname.lastname@example.org to set up an appointment if you are interested in auditioning.
+Each summer, Prof. and Orchestra Director Chris Kim (email@example.com) arranges auditions for the Cornell Orchestras.
+I attend these late-August auditions to help adjudicate, and to meet cellists who are interested in taking individual lessons.
 In addition to the Cornell Symphony, the Cornell Chamber Orchestra, and private lessons, student cellists may participate in small chamber ensembles and receive weekly coachings with a member of the Music faculty.
-Please contact Lecturer and chamber music co-ordinator Miri Yampolsky, email@example.com, to arrange an audition for placement in a chamber group.
+Please contact Lecturer and chamber music co-ordinator Juliana Pepinsky, firstname.lastname@example.org, to arrange an audition for placement in a chamber group.
+Cellists may also contact me for more information about chamber music, orchestra, or individual cello lessons in Cornell’s Music Department.

 About my teaching: